Skip to content

 Run it with sensible defaults

 Using emergency travel fund target of 2,500, current emergency travel savings of 200, monthly contribution of 100, savings account rate of 4, the calculation works out to 23 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Emergency Travel Fund Target, Current Emergency Travel Savings, Monthly Contribution, and Savings Account Rate — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works